BigPolarBear1/factorization/README.md

 And ofcourse Disc mod m will be equal to sqrt_right mod m.

 The challenge that remains is that disc**0.5 (square root of the discriminant) should yield an integer (aka, be a square in the integers).
 And right now, it's aready a square residue within the quadratic character base.. but calculating legendre symbols using the discriminant isn't enough to force a square in the integers there... hence I believe this is where the polynomials now come into play.
 I'll update as soon as I figure out this final step.

+Also, now that I have a PoC where I can find a square relation that is correct after the linear algebra step and ones that arn't correct..
+I can debug what is going on, calculate the full polynomials and roots and all that... so if it is at all possible...
+I will know within the coming days.
+Everything else is set-up correctly already.
+Just this one last thing now, and I know I have figured out enough of the number theory by now that I can achieve it..